Triyaambak/JotSpot/README.md

 # JotSpot

-JotSpot is a collaborative note-taking application that allows users to create, edit, and share notes in real-time.
+JotSpot is a Chrome Extension which helps you to remember key points by enabling you to Jot On The Spot in your favourite websites.

 ## Introduction